Glenn B. Woodruff

-Glenn Barton Woodruff was an American civil engineer who worked as a design engineer for the 1936 spano of the San Francisco-Oakland Bay Bridge and 1957 Mackinac Bridge.
+Glenn Barton Woodruff was an American civil engineer who worked as a design engineer for the 1936 span of the San Francisco-Oakland Bay Bridge and 1957 Mackinac Bridge.
 He worked as a consulting engineer and for the engineering firms Woodruff and Sampson as well as the Bechtel Corp.
 He was a celebrated bridge designer and consulting engineer in the San Francisco Bay Area from the 1930s to 1960s.
 He was in high profile investigations such as the 1940 collapse of the Tacoma Narrows Bridge and the Reber Plan of the late 1940s.

 Personal life

 Glenn B. Woodruff was born on February 8, 1890, in Little Meadows, Pennsylvania.
 He married Florence Marion Casey on January 24, 1914.
 The two had two sons: Gergory C. and Arthur Edward Woodruff.
 His son Arthur was born in 1921 and worked as a civilian for the US Navy on Guam and was captured by the Japanese after their invasion on December 10, 1941.
 He spent time in Japanese camp in Kobe for the rest of the war.
 While imprisoned he met a Turkish woman, Nalia.
 At the end of the war the two married before returning to the United States.
 Their wedding cost a reported 10 pounds of sugar and 100 yen.

 Glenn Woodruff died on September 4, 1973, at the age of 83 in San Jose, California.